kimlimjustin/xplorer/README.md

 Xplorer is currently on development progress.
 Suggest improvement on Xplorer [Discussion](https://github.com/kimlimjustin/xplorer/discussions/) or [contribute into it](https://xplorer.vercel.app/community/Contributing/)!

 ### Installation
-Xplorer is still on development progress right now, you'll need to build it by yourself.
+Xplorer is still on development progress right now, however, you can download the installer [here](https://drive.google.com/drive/folders/1n3V-bznvXg-lVZS_5UHMQybGIOamlSUE?usp=sharing) or by developing it locally.
 We will provide binary installer after releasing the alpha version!
 Stay tuned!

 ### LICENSE
 [Apache-2.0](https://github.com/kimlimjustin/xplorer/blob/master/LICENSE)